Battle of Fort Slongo: Battle

-On the night of October 2, 100 men under the command of Benjamin Tallmadge and led by Major Lemuel Trescott departed Norwalk, Connecticut in whaleboats across the Long Island Sound.
+On the night of October 2, 100 men under the command of Benjamin Tallmadge and led by Major Lemuel Trescott departed Norwalk, Connecticut in whaleboats across Long Island Sound.
 Trescott's force was split between 50 men under Captain Richard's Company of the Connecticut Line and 50 men from Captain Edgar's Dismounted Dragoons.
 Landing in the early morning hours of October 3, Captain Edgar's dragoons were ordered to launch a surprise attack on the fort while Captain Richard's infantry were ordered to surround the fort to prevent any British forces from escaping.

 At 3:00 am on October 3, Lieutenant Rogers of the 2nd Regiment of Light Dragoons commenced the attack on the fort with his men, with Major Trescott and Captain Edgar's forces in tow.
 The British sentry on duty fired his gun to alert the defenders of the American attack and retreated inside the fort, forgetting to shut the gate behind him.
-Colonel Tallmadge reported in his journal that the British put up some resistance once the Americans entered the fort, with the attackers killing 4 and wounding 2 of the defenders.
+Colonel Tallmadge reported in his journal that the British put up some resistance once the Americans entered the fort, with the attackers killing four and wounding two of the defenders.

 Aftermath

 The Americans burned the buildings and stored materials of the fort, rendering it unusable for the remainder of the war.
-Among the items destroyed were two four-pounder cannon.
-The Americans captured two captains, a lieutenant, 18 privates, as well as two one-pounder cannon and a brass one-pounder cannon.
+Among the items destroyed were two four-pounder cannons.
+The Americans captured two captains, a lieutenant, 18 privates, as well as two one-pounder cannons and a brass one-pounder cannon.

 The only American wounded in the battle was Sgt.
 Elijah Churchill, who would personally be awarded a Badge of Military Merit by George Washington, making him the first person to receive a Purple Heart.

 Today the remnants of the fort are in a residential area in the hamlet of Fort Salonga.